The Mergers & Acquisitions Litigation Review: Argentina

 vi Insurance and indemnification

-The insurance regime in Argentina is governed by Law No. 17,418 and its complementary regulations.
-Although they do not contain any prohibition or limitation in this regard, it is unusual for eventual post-closing disputes between shareholders resulting from an M&A transaction to be covered by insurance.
+It is unusual for eventual post-closing disputes between shareholders resulting from an M&A transaction to be covered by insurance.

 The practical issues that indemnity clauses normally include refer to:

-- the specific items to be compensated;29
+- the specific items to be compensated;28

 - the procedure to be observed for its execution; and

-Argentine law does not set forth specific rules for settlement agreements related to shareholder claims, nor is there much case law on the matter.
+Argentine law does not set forth specific rules for settlement agreements related to shareholder claims; nor is there much case law on the matter.
 For this reason, the general rules contemplated in Sections 1641–1648 of the CCC and the specific sections of the local procedural codes of the City of Buenos Aires and of each province are taken into account.

 Such agreements are admitted in conflicts between shareholders insofar as they do not deal with matters of public order or inalienable rights.
 They must necessarily be made in writing and only take effect from their presentation in the judicial file.
 Until then, they can be withdrawn by either party.